Non-Markovian escape under stochastic resetting: Numerical solution

 \section{Numerical solution}

-In this section, we formulate a numerical method to solve the generalized Langevin equation (Eq. (\rd{2}) in the main text) and validate the effect of stochastic resetting over diffusion in a potential well in the non-Markovian limit. \\~\\ The GLE describing the equation of motion of the particle is
+In this section, we formulate a numerical method to solve Eq. (\ref{eq:gle-overdamped}) and validate the effect of stochastic resetting over diffusion in a potential well in the non-Markovian limit. \\~\\ The GLE describing the equation of motion of the particle is

 where $K(t-t^{\prime})$ is the power-law memory kernel defined as

 Using Eq. (\ref{eq:numerical-memory-kernel}) in Eq. (\ref{eq:numerical-gle}), we get

 Now we use the Caputo derivative \cite{gorenflo1997}, which is defined for order $\alpha$ as